Table of Lie groups: Complex Lie groups and their algebras

-The dimensions given are dimensions over C. Note that every complex Lie group/algebra can also be viewed as a real Lie group/algebra of twice the dimension.
+Note that a "complex Lie group" is defined as a complex analytic manifold that is also a group whose multiplication and inversion are each given by a holomorphic map.
+The dimensions in the table below are dimensions over C. Note that every complex Lie group/algebra can also be viewed as a real Lie group/algebra of twice the dimension.

 Complex Lie algebras

 The dimensions given are dimensions over C. Note that every complex Lie algebra can also be viewed as a real Lie algebra of twice the dimension.

 The Lie algebra of affine transformations of dimension two, in fact, exist for any field.
 An instance has already been listed in the first table for real Lie algebras.